Amazon Prime Day 2018: The best deals start now

 Xbox One, Switch and video game deals

-The 1TB Xbox One S Starter Bundle can be yours for a mere $230.
-That includes 3 months of Xbox game Pass (access to a huge library of "free" games), 3 months of Xbox live Gold (online multiplayer and additional free "Games with Gold" options) and an HDMI cable:Get the 1TB Xbox One S Starter Bundle for $230
+The 1TB Xbox One S Starter Bundle can be yours for $295.
+That includes 3 months of Xbox game Pass (access to a huge library of "free" games), 3 months of Xbox live Gold (online multiplayer and additional free "Games with Gold" options) and an HDMI cable:Get the 1TB Xbox One S Starter Bundle for $295

 The Nintendo Switch bundle -- which includes at $20 credit for digital games and a 64GB microSD card -- was long gone within 15 minutes of Prime Day starting, but it has returned (as of 5:39 p.m.
 PT), and we were able to successfully order one.See the Switch bundle at Amazon